pdsmart/MZ80A_RFS/README.md

 | S       | <start addr> <end addr> <exec addr> | Save a block of memory to tape\.
 You will be prompted to enter the filename\.                                                                                                                           |
 | T       | n/a                                 | Test the 8253 timer\.                                                                                                                                                                                   |
 | V       | n/a                                 | Verify a file just written to tape with the original data stored in memory                                                                                                                              |
+#### To Do
+1) Remake the PCB to use standard DIP Flash RAM packages.<br/>
+2) Add Mux to allow Z80 writing into the Monitor ROM Flash.<br/>
+3) Add a coded latch such that it is possible to write to the Flash RAM (didnt originally consider writing to the Flash RAM) without upsetting the page register.<br/>
+4) Write routines such that any files (ie. Basic) can be stored in the RFS and retrieved by an application such as Basic.
+Currently the stored files are only accessible to the Monitor.<br/>
+5) Write routines which allow storing/saving of files into the RFS via the Flash RAM writing mechanism (needs 3 fixing first).<br/>

 ### Images of the RFS Daughter Board
 #####